usds/gatsby-uswds-ts-starter/README.md

 ### Deployment
 Currently this repo is using Github actions (see [.github/workflows](https://github.com/usds/gatsby-uswds-ts-starter/tree/main/.github/workflows) in the root directory) for deployment to AWS with the support of Geoplatform.

+The Github actions currently expect an S3 bucket to exist.
+When setting up the S3 on AWS, you can specify the name and the region.
+Each action requires this name and region to be set as environment variables:
+1. AWS_BUCKET_NAME
+2. AWS_REGION

 These actions will
 1. creates a staging link (see [deploy-staging.yml](https://github.com/usds/gatsby-uswds-ts-starter/blob/main/.github/workflows/deploy-staging.yml)) as a comment in every PR made against `main` that passes all checks (type-check, linting, testing, format, commit messages)